'Monster' Hurricane Florence nears Carolina coast

 People weren't the only ones evacuating to get out of the path of Hurricane Florence.
 Eight dogs and 18 cats from a shelter in Norfolk, Virginia, were sent to two shelters in Washington to make room for pets expected to be displaced by the hurricane.

-At 5 a.m., the storm was centered 575 miles (925 km) southeast of Cape Fear, North Carolina, moving at 17 mph (28 kph).
-It was a potentially catastrophic Category 4 storm but was expected to keep drawing energy from the warm water and intensify to near Category 5, which means winds of 157 mph (253 kph) or higher.
+At 8 a.m., the storm was centered 530 miles southeast of Cape Fear, North Carolina, moving at 17 mph.
+It was a potentially catastrophic Category 4 storm but was expected to keep drawing energy from the warm water and intensify to near Category 5, which means winds of 157 mph or higher.

 Florence is the most dangerous of three tropical systems in the Atlantic.
 Tropical Storm Isaac was east of the Lesser Antilles and expected to pass south of Puerto Rico, Hispaniola and Cuba, while Hurricane Helene was moving northward away from land.
 Forecasters also were tracking two other disturbances.

-The coastal surge from Florence could leave the eastern tip of North Carolina under more than 9 feet (2.75 meters) of water in spots, projections showed.
+The coastal surge from Florence could leave the eastern tip of North Carolina under more than 9 feet of water in spots, projections showed.

 "This one really scares me," National Hurricane Center Director Ken Graham said.